 Code reviews and pairing

 Great practices.
 They’ll increase code quality, prevent defects and educate your developers.
 While they can go a long way to mitigating defects, ultimately they’re limited by the fact that while two humans are better than one, they’re still both human.
 These techniques only catch the failures your organization as a whole already was capable of discovering.

 While this may decrease downtime (things break and you roll back), the cost on development time from work and rework will be large, and mistakes will continue to slip through.
-The natural tendency will be to ship even more infrequently, until you aren't shipping at all.
-Then you've gone and forced yourself into a total rewrite.
+The natural tendency will be to ship even more infrequently, until you aren’t shipping at all.
+Then you’re forced to do a total rewrite.
 Which will also be doomed.